miethe/meatyprompts/README.md

 Timestamps for creation and last modification are managed by the database.
 See the OpenAPI docs for the full schema.

+## Field Help

+Tooltip text for form fields such as target models, providers, and integrations is configured in `config/field_help.json` and available from the `/api/v1/metadata/fields` endpoint.

 ## License

 This template is provided under the terms of the [MIT License](LICENSE).
 See the `LICENSE` file for details.